artofjoy/artofjoy.github.io/source/workouts/index.markdown

     - 5 sets x (12 10 8 8 6) x 185 | 5 sets x (12 10 8 8 6) x body
 2. **Lower Back Extension | Reverse Crunches**
     - 5 sets x (12 10 8 8 6) x 25 | 5 sets x (12 10 8 8 6) x body

+Notes:

+I was able to complete all sets with minimal rest-pause.
+The last rep in all of the lower-back extension sets required a rest-pause.
+Next time I want to up the weight on the deadlifts.